Immigration to Vietnam: Work permits

 Foreigners attempting to obtain a work permit in Vietnam are required to be of at least 18 years of age, have educational experience relevant to the job they are attempting to acquire, provide medical records, disclose any criminal record they may have, and be sponsored by a company that is registered in Vietnam.
 However, a work permit is not required if the worker's stay is under three months time.
 Standard work permits have a validity of 24 months.
 The Department of Labor, Invalids, and Society is responsible for issuing work permits.

 Illegal immigration

 Illegal immigrants in Vietnam are mostly individuals who have worked or studied on a tourist visa/non-immigrant visa waiver, persons who entered the country without proper authority, and persons who overstayed their visas or entered with false documents.
-Many illegal immigrants from nearby countries make the dangerous boat journey across the sea to Vietnam.
+Many immigrants emigrated out of Vietnam during 1970s to 1980s by taking dangerous boat journey.